Robert Anwood

-Robert Anwood is the pseudonym of the author of the humour book Bears Can't Run Downhill. it was followed by a sequel in September 2007, Emus Can't Walk Backwards.
+Robert Anwood is the pseudonym of the author of the humour book Bears Can't Run Downhill.
+It was followed by a sequel in September 2007, Emus Can't Walk Backwards.
+A third book, Damp Squids & Card Sharks, was announced for publication in October 2023.

 Writes for the web under the pen name of Siegfried Baboon.

 As of October 2007, Robert Anwood appeared as a character called "Fact Man" on Lorna Milton's afternoon show on BBC Three Counties Radio.

 Anwood has been the keyboard player for Oxford-based indie band Jody and the Jerms since 2019.